Drapery Trust

-Drapery Trust was formed in 1925 by Clarence Hatry, a notorious British financier.
+Drapery Trust (initially called the Drapery & General Investment Trust Ltd) formed in 1925 by Clarence Hatry, a notorious British financier.
 He had made his fortune in speculating on oil stocks, and had convinced investors to promote department stores and bring them under the management of a retail conglomerate.
+The business was acquired by Debenhams in 1927 and was run as a subsidiary until the 1970s.